DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 The Belviews can share that they began eavesdropping on the players because they wanted to know more of the world beyond the Abbey’s walls.
 Given the players’ evident interest in Castle Ravenloft, the three Belviews have decided that the players might be able to help them learn the fate of their family patriarch, Cyrus Belview, who they believe to have been “perfected" before immediately being spirited away to Castle Ravenloft.

 The Belviews ask the players to find and speak with Cyrus upon visiting Castle Ravenloft.
 They are clearly anxious to learn more of his experience with “perfection"—both the process that created it, and his life since attaining it.
-In exchange for news of Cyrus, Clovin promises to provide the players with a treasure that he has hidden away somewhere in the Abbey.
+In exchange for news of Cyrus, Clovin promises to provide the players with a treasure hidden away somewhere in the Abbey.

-If the players accept their missive, the three Belviews are deeply grateful, with Otto leaping and hee-hawing with joy as Clovin hurries to quiet him.
+If the players agree to carry out their request, the three Belviews are deeply grateful, with Otto leaping and hee-hawing with joy as Clovin hurries to quiet him.

+> [!info]+ **Clovin's Treasure**
+> If the players return from Castle Ravenloft with news of Cyrus, Clovin brings them to a wooden stand covered with black cloth in the southeast corner of the <span class="citation">S17.
+Loft and Belfry (p.
+152)</span>.
+From the stand hang two sets of *wings of flying* with animal-bone frames and the following changes:
+>
+> * The wings are artificial wings, rather than cloaks, and animate when activated instead of transforming.
+> * A set of wings animates for 1 minute, rather than 1 hour
+> * Once a set of wings has been used, it can't be used again until dawn.
+>
+One set resembles bird wings and bears hundreds of large, downy feathers plucked from the Abbot's **giant eagle** form, while the other resembles bat wings and bears long membranes of tanned animal hide.
 ### The Abbot’s Wrath
-When the players re-enter the North Wing to descend to the courtyard once more, they are met once again by the **flesh golem**.
+When the players re-enter the East Wing to descend to the courtyard once more, they are met once again by the **flesh golem**.
 If given Vasilka’s flower garland before, the golem is now wearing it as a necklace around its neck.

-As the players exit the North Wing into the courtyard, they are greeted by the Abbot, who is accompanied by Vasilka.
+As the players exit the East Wing into the courtyard, they are greeted by the Abbot, who is accompanied by Vasilka.
 If Ezmerelda is present, the Abbot greets her warmly.

 After he has made pleasantries with the players, if the **flesh golem** is wearing Vasilka’s necklace, the Abbot’s eyes fall upon it.
 His gaze tightens, and he asks the players how the golem came to possess such an ornament.

 A player must succeed on a DC 20 Charisma (Deception) check to successfully lie to the Abbot.
-On a failure, the Abbot recognizes the flowers as originating from the garden, notes that most of them appear to be several days old, and surmises that the players—who only recently arrived—could not have picked them.
+Should the check fail, the Abbot recognizes the flowers as originating from the garden, notes that most of them appear to be several days old, and surmises that the players—who only recently arrived—could not have picked them.
 His gaze then flickers perceptibly to Vasilka, who appears mortified and crestfallen.

 In either case, the Abbot commands the **flesh golem** to lower its neck, whereupon he removes the garland from its person.
 “Decoration and ornamentation are the first steps to pride and vanity," he observes serenely, adding, “Such follies are unbecoming of the gods’ creations."